NETM Education and Training Providers Panel

 Becoming a Panel Member

 Members of the NETM Education and Training Providers Panel are prequalified through a Request for Tender (RFT) process.
-Full details of the NETM Education and Training Providers Panel RFT are available on NSW eTendering.
-The current RFT is open for submissions until 5 November 2021 at 2:00pm (Sydney Time).
-All submissions must be uploaded via the NSW eTendering portal.
-Future RFTs will be announced here as they arise, with the next RFT planned for late 2022.
+The current RFT was open for submissions until 5 November 2021 at 2:00pm (Sydney Time).
+Future RFTs will be announced here as they arise.

 Tender Briefing Session – 18 October 2021

 A tender briefing session was held on 18 October 2021 at 12:00pm (Sydney Time).
-A recorded copy of the briefing will be circulated as an addendum to the tender and is available below.
+A recorded copy of the briefing was circulated as an addendum to the tender and is available below.

 [Beginning of recorded material]